About the Latin School

 This program is not a replacement for the parochial school sixth, seventh, and eighth grades, but rather another avenue to the benefits of a Catholic education for those families who do not already enjoy this tradition of schooling.

 The classical education offered by the Bro.
-Joseph C. Fox Latin School provides a solid foundation for high school studies.
-The Latin School is housed in the same building as Kellenberg Memorial High School.
-The classes are held in a designated section of the school.
-Sixth, seventh and eighth-grade students have use of all the school’s facilities: library, computer and science laboratories, gymnasium, cafeteria, etc.
+Joseph C. Fox Latin School provides a crucial foundation for high school studies.
+Although the Latin School is housed in the same building as Kellenberg Memorial High School, the majority of classes are held in a designated section of the school.
+However, sixth, seventh and eighth-grade students have use of ALL the school’s facilities: library, computer and science laboratories, gymnasium, athletic fields, cafeteria, etc.

-The focused curriculum and extracurricular programs in the Latin School provide the middle school student with a solid foundation for meeting the challenges of high school.
+The Latin School’s focused curriculum, alongside an impressive list of extracurricular and athletic programs, provide the middle school student with all of the tools necessary for tackling the challenges of high school.
 The curriculum for the Latin School has been drawn up in conformity with the school’s consistent policy of promoting the greatest intellectual competence together with the highest moral character.
+Each of our students move on from the Latin School having gained an education of the mind, heart, and soul.

 Latin School Curriculum